-My name is Adam Kemp and I am a Professional Basketball player with a passion for all things health and fitness related.
-I was born and raised in New York, where I discovered both a passion and a gift in basketball.
-The sport of basketball has provided me opportunities to learn about myself mentally, physically, and spiritually, taking me across the world to places I only dreamed of being able to go, though I am not done achieving my goals as an athlete
+My name is Adam Kemp, and I am a Professional Basketball player and ISSA Certified Personal Trainer with a passion for all aspects of the health and fitness world.
+I was born and raised in Upstate New York, where I discovered both a passion and a gift in basketball.
+The sport of basketball has provided me opportunities to learn about myself mentally, physically, and spiritually; taking me across the world to places I only dreamed of being able to go.

 In the Fall of 2015, I suffered the toughest injury of my athletic career.
 This injury tested me from a physical standpoint, as I severely injured an ankle playing for B.C.
 Astana in Astana, Kazakhstan.
-When traditional rehabilitation proved to be ineffective in treating this injury, it forced me to return to the United States to further my rehabilitation and strength the ankle.
+When the rehabilitation efforts in Kazakhstan proved ineffective for treating this injury, it forced me to return to the United States to complete a process of physical therapy and repair my ankle.

-Currently, I am in my 4th Year of professional basketball.
+Currently, I just finished my 5th Year of professional basketball.

-I played college basketball at Marist College, where I started for all 4 years.
+Before my time as a professional basketball player, I played college basketball at Marist College, where I started for all four years.